realzza/xenopy/README.md

 # birdData
 BirdData is a python wrapper for [Xeno-canto API 2.0](https://xeno-canto.org/article/153).
 Enables user to download bird data with one command line.
-BirdData is rebuilt upon [xeno-canto-py](https://github.com/ntivirikin/xeno-canto-py), support multithreading download.
+BirdData supports multithreading download.

 ## Environment
 Download repo to local: